workingjubilee/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+Server side is making a request and displaying a rendered resource like a normal interaction with a browser, client side is making a request and then the client receives raw data with instructions on what to render next, and it makes the minimal change necessary.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create - POST
+Read - GET
+Update - PUT
+Delete - DELETE

 - [ ] Mention three tools we can use to make AJAX requests.

+Axios library, the JS Fetch API, the Chrome (and probably other browser's) consoles ($.post('/resource/path/'), Postman, Curl...?

 ## Project Set Up